-- 1. Summary high-level statistics relevant to the entire testcase - Pages detailed statistics about each page, similar to the information displayed in the testcase editor - 3.
-URLs detailed statistics about each URL in each page, similar to the information displayed in the testcase editor - 4.
-Trend performance trend plots and detailed statistics for web page durations and sizes (only applicable if one or more replays have been performed) - 5.
+- 1. Summary high-level metrics relevant to the entire testcase - 2.
+Pages detailed metrics about each page, similar to the information displayed in the testcase editor - 3.
+URLs detailed metrics about each URL in each page, similar to the information displayed in the testcase editor - 4.
+Trend performance trend plots and detailed metrics for web page durations and sizes (only applicable if one or more replays have been performed) - 5.
 Errors a list of errors similar to that displayed in the Errors view